Linaro/lava/doc/dispatcher-design.rst

 Primary connection
 ------------------

-A Primary Connection is roughly equivalent to having an SSH login on a running machine.
+A Primary Connection is roughly equivalent to having a **root** SSH login on a running machine.
 The device needs to be powered on, running an appropriate daemon and with appropriate keys enabled for access.
 The TestJob for a primary connection then skips the deploy stage and uses a boot method to establish the connection.
 A device providing a primary connection